Teaching cadets in the age of Trump

 Cadets at West Point are a dedicated group.
 Between physics and survival swimming, they have a full schedule.
 They also take a class on American politics, a course that I recently had the privilege of teaching.
 Over the last year, the young men and women streaming into my class did so during a period of political disarray, eschewing normal college life for military service.
 Unlike their peers at civilian institutions, apprehension over our current political discourse is tempered by the fact that cadets will soon find themselves in service to a nation whose social fabric appears to be fraying.

 While teaching cadets at West Point will remain one of the great privileges of my life, it often involved navigating treacherous partisan minefields.
 Subjects provided to cadets throughout the course are frequently reinforced by discussions of current events, and for good reason: Men and women entering the military must understand the world around them and the society they serve.
-Sadly, what complicated our discussions of news driving the day was the commander-in-chief himself.
+Sadly, what complicated our discussions of news driving the day was the commander in chief himself.
 While my colleagues and I were ever-mindful to check our individual political opinions at the door upon entering the classroom, we often found ourselves devoting attention to how we would address the president’s latest outburst or myriad scandals plaguing the administration.

 Beyond the constant rants launched by the president were actions that worried me far more.
 As a former Army officer, I was proud of the professional, apolitical approach my colleagues and I brought to the study of American politics.
 Having set aside the uniform, I worry that President Donald Trump’s actions will undoubtedly complicate the future careers of cadets I taught.
 Trump’s frequent willingness to undermine American institutions and his politicization of the military should worry all Americans.
 It certainly worried me as I taught cadets over the last year.